blawson69/DoorMaster/README.md

 You can create a link to one or more other doors via the [Status window](#door-status).
 This makes the door referenced by the Status window the "master" door and all linked doors are "secondary" doors.
 When the master door is opened, the secondary doors are opened (as long as they are Unlocked).
 This is a one-way link, so opening a secondary door does not affect the master.
 Two-way connections can be made simply by linking the secondary door back to the master.

 Linking doors in this way provides for any number of effects:
-- Allow one switch to *control multiple doors.* Create switches for every door in the group, then hide all but the master switch behind Dynamic Lighting lines.
+- Allow one Switch to *control multiple doors.* Create Switches for every door in the group, then hide all but the master Switch behind Dynamic Lighting lines.
 - Create a lever that *changes walls in a labyrinth.* This is almost the same as the above, but all secondary doors are all Secret, Unlocked doors that act as walls and dividers in the labyrinth.
-Only the master door needs a switch.
+Only the master door needs a Switch.
 - *Create a puzzle* where players must make all the doors in the group opened or closed.
 Secondary doors are linked to the master and other secondary doors in such a way that only by using the doors in the correct sequence will have them all closed or open at once.
-- Make doors with *multiple switches.* Create two switched doors, and either hide the secondary door's tokens behind Dynamic Lighting lines or use transparent graphics to leave only the switch token accessible.
+- Make doors with *multiple Switches.* Create two Switched doors, and either hide the secondary door's tokens behind Dynamic Lighting lines or use transparent graphics to leave only the Switch token accessible.
-- Make doors operated by other doors or switches *on another page.* Generate the status window for the master door, then jump to another page and link the door you want.
+- Make doors operated by other doors or Switches *on another page.* Generate the status window for the master door, then jump to another page and link the door you want.

 ### Flags
 Once you have linked one or more doors, you will have the following options: